sagemathinc/cocalc-doc/source/account-settings.rst

      ..

-.. index:: Licenses: buying
+.. index:: Licenses; buying

 Buy a license...
 ========================

 Clicking "Buy a license..." opens a form that lets you configure a CoCalc license, and buy it immediately online if you wish.

-.. index:: Licenses: academic discount
+.. index:: Licenses; academic discount

 Academic discount (if applicable)
 ---------------------------------